 Perms can be a way to enhance your hair texture or structurally alter your hair to create waves or curls.
-A perm can be worn short or long and complement multiple haircuts and colors.
+A perm can be worn short or long, complementing multiple haircuts and colors.
 Pink hair is associated with love and femininity and can be a great addition to your perm.
 It will make you stand out and highlight the curl pattern in your hair.
 The color is also fun and expressive, allowing you to show your playful side.
 There are multiple shades to choose from, with the lighter, more muted tones being much easier to wear and complementing a wide range of hairstyles.

 23. Statement Perm Hair with Volume

 Bigger is better when it comes to permed hair.
 For women who love big, voluminous hairstyles and want hair that demands attention, this is easy to achieve with a perm.
-The modern approach to the perm is subtle and easier to wear, but there is something to be said for the original version from the 80s.
+The modern approach to the perm is subtle and easier to wear, but there is something to say about the original version from the 80s.
 It was a great way to highlight your hair texture, making it appear full, thick, and healthy.
 Curly hair can also be incredibly flattering and has a youthful appearance.
-But the most appealing thing about the old-school perm is how fun and expressive it is.
+But the most appealing thing about the old-school perm is its fun and expressive nature.
 You were not made to blend in, so don’t!

 24. Edgy Mullet Hairstyle with Perm